ejhumphrey/rock_corpus/README.md

 =====
 expand6.c

 The program is in C and requires a C compiler.
 Compile the program like this (in a Unix window, e.g. the Mac "terminal" window):

 ```
-$ cc src/expand6.c -o bin/expand6
+$ mkdir bin; cc src/expand6.c -o bin/expand6
 ```